nguyenhuynhdat/nguyenhuynhdat.github.io/lessons/m51-internet-apps-for-ubuntu-openbox.md

 ---
 layout: default
 title: INTERNET APPLICATIONS
-description: install a web browser, an email client, a torrent client and a download manager .
+description: We will install a web browser, an email client, a torrent client and a download manager .
 ---

 ### 1. Firefox as web browser